Ultimate Secrets of Shortcode Texting You Must Know

 The most common texting shortcodes are around 5 or 6 digits in length.

-They were developed by major wireless carriers like Verizon, AT&T, and T-Mobile to provide an alternative to 10-digit phone numbers.
+They were developed by major wireless carriers like Verizon, AT&T, and T-Mobile to provide an alternative to 10-digit phone call numbers.

 Here’s a prominent example of shortcode texting in the political space.